CAAPIM/modular-assertion-builder/README.md

 mavenUser      | This is the name of the artifactory user to authenticate with mavenPassword  | This is the password of the artifactory user to authenticate with mavenUrl       | This is the artifact repository url to publish to.

+## License

+Copyright (c) 2017 CA. All rights reserved.

+This software may be modified and distributed under the terms of the MIT license.
+See the [LICENSE][license-link] file for details.

+ [license-link]: /LICENSE